 Breeding a Goat: The Process

 Does can be bred when they are roughly eight to nine months of age.
-Eighty pounds is a good weight t shoot for.
+Eighty pounds is a good weight to aim for.
 While you can wait a bit longer to give them more time to grow, this can cause your doe to get too fat and fail to ovulate.
 Watch your does carefully to determine the best time to breed.

 Before your doe gets pregnant, make sure you trim her hooves.
 You won’t want to do this after she has become pregnant, because she will be too awkward and heavy at the end.
 She may have a hard time getting around, and you won’t want to encumber her by trimming her hooves then.